elnaddar/airbnb-clone-project/README.md

    - Enum constraints for status fields

 This database design ensures scalability, data integrity, and optimal performance for the Airbnb Clone application while supporting all core functionalities and business requirements.

+## Feature Breakdown

+### 1. User Management

+Handles secure registration, authentication, and profile management for guests and hosts.
+Implements role-based access control and serves as the foundation for all platform interactions.
+Ensures secure access and maintains user data integrity across the application.

+### 2. Property Management

+Enables hosts to create, update, and manage rental listings with details like pricing, amenities, and availability.
+Provides CRUD operations through RESTful APIs for property maintenance.
+Integrates with search and booking systems for real-time updates.

+### 3. Booking System

+Facilitates reservation functionality, allowing guests to search and book properties for specific dates.
+Manages availability checking, booking status tracking, and coordinates with payment processing.
+Ensures smooth booking experience while maintaining data consistency.

+### 4. Payment Processing

+Handles secure financial transactions with multiple payment methods and PCI compliance.
+Integrates with external payment gateways for processing transactions and managing refunds.
+Works with booking system to verify payments before confirming reservations.

+### 5. Review System

+Allows guests to provide feedback and ratings after completing stays.
+Implements one-review-per-booking policy for authentic feedback.
+Builds trust within the platform community and maintains service quality standards.

+### 6. API Documentation

+Provides comprehensive OpenAPI documentation for clear frontend-backend communication.
+Offers interactive documentation for testing endpoints and understanding request/response formats.
+Supports both REST and GraphQL APIs for flexible integration.

+### 7. Database Optimization

+Implements strategic indexing, Redis caching, and query optimization for high performance.
+Includes connection pooling and optimized queries to handle increased loads efficiently.
+Provides the foundation for fast response times and scalability.